jameslan/setuptools-proto/README.md

 )
 ```

-in `setup.py` in a imperative fashion or
+or in `seutp.cfg` in a declarative manner.

 ```ini
 [options]